 This plan also allows you to finance property purchases via a non-recourse loan or mortgage, which treats only the home and not the plan as collateral.
 Solo 401(k) participants can borrow up to $50,000 or 50% of their account value.

-A 1031 exchange allows you to postpone taxes on gains from the sale of an investment property by reinvesting the equity from that property into a new property.
+allows you to postpone taxes on gains from the sale of an investment property by reinvesting the equity from that property into a new property.

 To set up a 1031 exchange, you’ll have to identify a replacement property within 45 days of the sale of your original property.
 This replacement house will have to be of equal or greater value than the original, and you’ll have to close on the purchase within 180 days.

-With a self-directed IRA, you can buy property through a custodian while tapping the tax benefits of a traditional IRA.
+With a self-directed IRA, you can buy a property through a custodian while tapping the tax benefits of a traditional IRA.
 Participants can also apply for non-recourse loans.

 While juggling multiple properties, keep an eye on expenses such as property taxes and damages.
-Otherwise, you have to look for loans to cover unanticipated expenses, or reckon with sinking property values.
+Otherwise, you have to look for loans to cover unanticipated expenses or reckon with sinking property values.

 Consider forming a limited liability company (LLC), which can shield you from vulnerability to lawsuits.
-Going this route involves more paperwork, but it offers more protection and more flexibility in splitting ownership of the property.
+Going this route involves more paperwork, but it offers more protection and flexibility in splitting ownership of the property.

 Going it alone?
 End-to-end services like HomeUnion can help you identify investment properties to buy.
 These services will vet properties based on your needs and risk tolerance.
-They’ll also streamline your purchase process, and suggest good times for you to sell.
+They’ll also streamline your purchase process and suggest good times for you to sell.

 Tiffany Hsu no longer writes for SuperMoney.
 In addition to her work at SuperMoney, Tiffany covered breaking news for New York Times and economic news for The Los Angeles Times.
 She is a UC Berkeley graduate and earned an M.B.A. from Columbia University.